Jason Goes To Camp

 From July 11 to 18, Jason experienced his first Boy Scout summer camp at Camp Raven Knob, just outside Mt.
 Airy, NC (aka “Mayberry”).
 Given his dietary and allergy issues, I opted to tag along to help out the leaders and prepare Jason’s meals.
 It was a fun week, with tolerable temperatures, pretty scenery and interesting merit badge classes for Jason.

 Here’s Jason at easily the most popular spot in camp, the Trading Post.
 This is where scouts could supplement the less-than-inspiring cuisine of the dining hall with snacks, ice cream and “slush puppies,” and spend all that money from Mom and Dad on t-shirts, pocket knives, walking sticks and whatever they forgot to pack before leaving home.
-Jason didn’t get to enjoy the snacks, obviously, but he did score a neat utility knife with about a dozen gadgets included.
+Jason didn’t get to enjoy the snacks, obviously, but he did score a neat folding knife with about a dozen gadgets included.

 Jason’s tentmate exhausted all his funds pretty much on Day One, and spent the next few days anxiously awaiting a care package from home (“I know I’m getting one because I sent it myself!”) so he could sell the contents for more spending money.